Authentic Friendship; Important or Overrated?

 You will find that folks willing to get past themselves are a rare and precious breed.
 But hold out for those friends!
 They are worth the love and delight they will bring to your life.
 Be discerning and take an honest look at the current friendships you are putting time into.

 The lack of divisiveness in a transparent friendship or marriage is extraordinary.
-When you take the effort to be open and ‘see through’ and your counterpart does the same – you have the makings for a Jonathan and David friendship.
+Indeed, when you take the effort to be open and ‘see through’ and your counterpart does the same – you have the makings for a Jonathan and David friendship.

 This post is dedicated to my authentic friend, Gloria.